-To provide a fun and relaxing uniform format for 1/8th Nitro Truggy and other off-road racing Trucks, in an Open National format.
-The intention is to encompass all commercially available 1/8th Nitro Truggys and other off-road racing Trucks.
-Electric Truggys will run with Nitro unless enough numbers to run in their own heat.
+To provide a fun and relaxing uniform format for 1/8th Electric Buggy in an Open National format.
+The intention is to encompass all commercially available 1/8th Electric Buggy's.
+We want to grow the electric Truggy into their own class but don't want to turn them away for not having the numbers so they will run with nitro.